nlaranio/nlaranio.github.io/projects/ezgif.md

   <li>Only .png files are supported</li>
 </ul>

+If everything runs properly for the sample you should see an animation in your EZJava window that looks like this:
+<iframe src="https://giphy.com/embed/3o6fIYvQ3XZFvr3nK8" width="480" height="360" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 multiple gifs can be put in one file and the format would be as follows.
 ```
 STAR